tomliversidge/tomliversidge.github.com/_posts/2017-02-16-Phoenix-Feature-Folders.md

 ---
 {% include JB/setup %}

 After years on the .net platform, I've recently started learning Elixir and Phoenix.
-One of the practices I want to bring over with me is the concept of Feature Folders in an MVC application.

-## Default Phoenix Structure

-By default, Phoenix applications order code by type.
+One thing both .net MVC and Phoenix shared in common is their way of organising code by types.
 For example, all _models_, _views_ and _controllers_ are kept together in their respective folders.
 Running

 	mix phoenix.new my_app